Wilford Horace Smith: Education and personal life

 Wilford Horace Smith was born in Mississippi around 1863.
 His parents' names are unknown, although according to census records his father was born in Kentucky and his mother in Virginia.
 During childhood he lived in southwestern Washington County, Mississippi, possibly in the town of Leota.
 When Smith was fourteen years old, around 1877, he left home to pursue his education.
 He studied at Wayland Seminary in Washington, DC, where in 1880 he earned a Wayland Prize, and then at the Boston University School of Law, where he graduated cum laude in 1883 with an LL.B. degree.
 Smith returned to Mississippi and established a law practice in Greenville.

-On December 31, 1885, Smith married Laura Compton (c.
-1865-December 13, 1939) of Greenville.
-The Smiths had four children: Pallerfen Keen (October 22, 1886 – September 14, 1887), Naomi (March 4, 1888 – August 22, 1890), Abbie (c.
-1890-January 19, 1979) and Wendell (October 22, 1892-unknown).
-The two older children died in early childhood and were buried in Greenville's yellow fever cemetery.
+On December 31, 1885, Smith married Laura Compton of Greenville.
+The Smiths had four children: Pallerfen Keen (born 1886), Naomi (born 1888), Abbie (born c.
+1890) and Wendell (born 1892).
+The two older children died in early childhood.

 In January 1895 Smith moved from Mississippi to Galveston, Texas, where he lived and practiced law until 1901.
 During this period the Smiths sent their children to Washington, DC, for schooling, accompanied by their mother.
 The 1900 U.S. Census records Wilford Smith living in a Galveston boarding house along with his law clerk, Owen Compton.

 In June 1901 the Smiths moved to New York City where Wilford Smith again established a law practice.
-Records show that the family was together during most of this time, with the exception of 1910-1911 when Laura Smith and the now young adult children lived in Mount Vernon, NY, while Wilford Smith remained in the city.
+Records show that the family was together during most of this time, with the exception of 1910–1911 when Laura Smith and the now young adult children lived in Mount Vernon, NY, while Wilford Smith remained in the city.
 In addition to his legal work, Smith invested in New York City real estate and in 1922 was described by the New York Age newspaper as owning "some of the best property in Harlem."

 In late 1921 or early 1922 Smith returned to Texas and reestablished his practice, first in Galveston and finally in Houston.
 In May 1926 he fell ill with what was described as a "general breakdown" and his daughter brought him back to New York for treatment.
 Smith died on June 9, 1926 at the Hill Sanatorium in New York City and was buried at Woodlawn Cemetery in the Bronx.
-He was survived by his wife and children.